 Human Language Technology and Computational Linguistics Immersion - Curriculum

-Intro to Natural Language Processing
+Natural Language Processing I

 This course provides theoretical foundation as well as hands-on (lab-style) practice in computational approaches for processing natural language text.
 The course will have relevance to various disciplines in the humanities, sciences, computational, and technical fields.
 We will discuss problems that involve different components of the language system (such as meaning in context and linguistic structures).
 Students will additionally collaborate in teams on modeling and implementing natural language processing and digital text solutions.
 Students will program in Python and use a variety of relevant tools.
-Expected: Programming skills, demonstrated via course work or instruction approval.
+Expected: Programming skills, demonstrated via coursework or instruction approval.
 Lecture 3 (Spring).

 |Choose two of the following:

-Introduction to Language Science
+Introduction to Linguistics

-This course introduces the basic concepts of linguistics, which is the scientific study of human languages.
-Students will be introduced to core linguistic disciplines (phonetics, phonology, morphology, syntax, semantics, and pragmatics) and to principles of linguistics through discussion and the analysis of a wide range of linguistic data based on current linguistic models.
+This course introduces students to linguistics, which is the scientific study of human languages.
+Students will be introduced to core linguistic disciplines (phonetics, phonology, morphology, syntax, semantics, and pragmatics) and to principles and methods of linguistics through discussion and the analysis of a wide range of linguistic data based on current linguistic models.
 English will often serve as the reference language, but we will discuss a wide variety of languages, including sign languages, to illustrate core concepts in linguistics.
-The course will have relevance to other disciplines in the humanities, sciences, and technical fields.
-Students will be encouraged to develop critical thinking regarding the study of human languages through discussions of the origins of languages, how languages are acquired, their organization in the brain, and languages' socio-cultural roles.
-Some other topics that will be introduced are: language globalization and language endangerment, language and computers, and forensic linguistics.
+The course will have relevance to other disciplines in the liberal arts and sciences as well as technical fields.
+Students will critically study human languages through discussions of the origins of languages, how languages are acquired, their organization in the brain, and languages' socio-cultural roles.
+Some other topics that will be introduced are: language endangerment, language and computers, and artificially constructed languages in the film or fiction industry.
 Lecture 3 (Fall).

 We will explore the relationship between language and technology from the invention of writing systems to current natural language and speech technologies.
 Topics include script decipherment, machine translation, automatic speech recognition and generation, dialog systems, computational natural language understanding and inference, as well as language technologies that support users with language disabilities.
 We will also trace how science and technology are shaping language, discuss relevant artificial intelligence concepts, and examine the ethical implications of advances in language processing by computers.
 Students will have the opportunity to experience text analysis with relevant tools.
 This is an interdisciplinary course and technical background is not required.
 Lecture 4 (Spring).

 Study of a focus area of increased complexity in computational linguistics.
 The focus varies each semester.
 Students will develop skills in computational linguistics analysis in a laboratory setting, according to professional standards.
 A research project plays a central role in the course.
 Students will engage with relevant research literature, research design and methodology, project development, and reporting in various formats.
-(Prerequisites: ENGL-581 or equivalent course.)
+(Prerequisites: ENGL-581 or LING-581 or equivalent course.)
 Lecture 3 (Spring).